 |Letters and emails||33|

-The results have been used to inform the further work we have undertaken to help us determine the most appropriate solution for Derby.
+The results informed the work we undertook to help determine the most appropriate solution for Derby.

-We have given the feedback careful consideration, along with other technical evidence in order to select and refine our preferred option, which we can announce is Option One - Traffic Measures on Stafford Street.
+We gave the feedback careful consideration, along with other technical evidence to select and refine our preferred option, which we announced as Option One - Traffic Measures on Stafford Street.